• Skip to primary navigation

 How to Smoke a Steak

 Using paper towels, pat the steak dry on all sides.
-Generously season the steak with beef seasoning.
+Generously season steaks with beef seasoning.

-Place the steaks into the preheated smoker and close the lid.
+Place the steaks into preheated smoker directly on the hot grill grate and close the lid.
 Smoke until the internal temperature of the meat reaches 115 degrees Fahrenheit.
-This should take 30-45 minutes, and be sure to flip the steaks after 15 minutes of cooking.
+This should take 30-45 minutes, and be sure to flip the steaks after 15 minutes.

 Remove the steaks from the smoker, place them on a pan and cover it with aluminum foil.

 Crank up the heat on your smoker to 450 degrees Fahrenheit.
-Once preheated, place the steaks back inside.
+Once heated, place the steaks back inside the smoker, directly on the grill grates.

 Smoked Steaks just off the smoked on wooden cutting board